-SUBJECT CODE SUBJECT TITLE Р C Theory: Core Elective.
-II EMT-CE IIB: ENVIRONMENTAL BIOTECHNOLOGY 4 - 4 Course outcomes (COs) At the end of the course, the Student will be able to CO1: Explain the necessity for renewable sources of energy need for energy production from waste and non- conventional fuels like methane (biogas) hydrogen and ethanol CO.2: Explain various mechanisms of microbial augmentation of oil recovery, overcoming problems in secondary oil recovery.
+SUBJECT SUBJECT TITLE С CODE Theory: Core Elective.
+II EMT-CE IIB: ENVIRONMENTAL BIOTECHNOLOGY 4 - 4 Course At the end of the course, the Student will be able to outcomes (COs) CO1: Explain the necessity for renewable sources of energy need for energy production from waste and non-conventional fuels like methane (biogas) hydrogen and ethanol CO.2: Explain various mechanisms of microbial augmentation of oil recovery, overcoming problems in secondary oil recovery.
 Students will be able to explain the role of microorganisms can play in biodiesel production and also in transesterification of vegetable oils.
 Students will be able to explain the mechanism, limitations and application of bioelectricity generation through microbial fuel cells.
 CO.3: Explain the role of microorganisms and mechanism of transformation accumulation concentration and leaching of metals.
-Specific application of microbes in copper and uranium extraction will be explained Exploitation of microbes as single cell protein will be explained.
+Specific application of microbes in copper and uranium extraction will be explained.
 They will be able to analyze relative advantages and limitations of different groups of microorganisms for use as SCP.
 CO.4: Explain various mechanisms in which microorganisms help plants by providing nutrients like Nitrogen, Phosphorous and also by helping in their uptake.
 They will be able to list out microbes which can be applied as bio fertilizers and bio pesticides.
-They will be able to explain the mechanism of biological control.
 They will be able to suggest appropriate bio fertilizers and bio control agents for different crops/soils.
 CO.5: Explain the importance of 1PR in encouraging innovation and disclosure in biotechnology.
-They will be able to list out different types of 1 PR, explain their significance and applicability of growth cure.
-They will predict conditions for varying lag period-both nutritional and environmental.
-They will be able to explain compare and differentiate between batch and continuous culture.
-Students will be able to predict how to achieve synchronous culture and explain their application in microbiological studies.
+They will be able to calculate doubling time and growth rate.
+They will be able to calculate doubling time and growth rate.
+They will be able to calculate doubling time and growth rate.
+They will be able to calculate doubling time and growth rate.
+They will be able to predict how to achieve synchronous culture and explain their application in microbiological studies.